System Architecture v2.0

 📡 Data Transmission

-WiFi connectivity enables real-time data transmission to ThingSpeak cloud platform for analysis and monitoring.
+4G cellular connectivity enables real-time data transmission to ThingSpeak cloud platform for analysis and monitoring.

 🌊 Waterproof Housing